Skip to main content

 Add the Flutter SDK start call

 Wrap the entire contents of your main() function in Embrace.instance.start().
-It is essential do this if you want Embrace to capture Dart errors.
+This is essential if you want Embrace to capture Dart errors.

 import 'package:embrace/embrace.dart';